• Skip to main content

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-half side of salmon with lemon slices and fresh herbs
+half side of salmon with lemon slices and fresh herbs.

-Best Butter Herb Baked Sockeye Salmon in Foil
+Best Baked Sockeye Salmon in Foil Recipe

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star